TanStack/router/docs/src/pages/docs/api.md

 In React Location, routes are just an array of objects where routes can contain child array's of more routes.
 It's a route tree!

-For mor information on creating routes and how they behave, see [../guides/routes.md](../guides/routes.md).
+For more information on creating routes and how they behave, see the [Routes Guide](../guides/routes).

 #### Route Properties